Pearl Consort

 Imperial Noble Consort Keshun (27 February 1876 – 15 August 1900), of the Manchu Bordered Red Banner Tatara clan, was a consort of the Guangxu Emperor.
 She was five years his junior.
-She was known to foreigners as the Pearl Concubine.
+She was known to foreigners as the Pearl Consort.
 Legend has it that she was drowned in a well on the orders of Empress Dowager Cixi.

 Life

 Family background

 Imperial Noble Consort Keshun's personal name was not recorded in history.